Lucus123/afvalinfo/README.md

 ##### --(MijnAfvalWijzer) Utrecht, Werkendam
 ###### WARNING!
 Might not work well at the end of the year / beginning of the next year
-- de meern, haarzuilens, utrecht, vleuten, werkendam
+- de meern, haarzuilens, utrecht, vleuten, werkendam, wijk bij duurstede

 ##### --(Rova) Aalten, Amersfoort, Bunschoten, Dalfsen, Dinkelland, Hardenberg, Heerde, Olst-Wijhe, Ommen, Oost Gelre, Raalte, Staphorst, Steenwijkerland, Tubbergen, Twenterand, Urk, Westerveld, Winterswijk, Woudenberg, Zwartewaterland, Zwolle
 ###### WARNING!
 Might not work well at the end of the year / beginning of the next year